 - 1/2 tsp of salt

-- 100 gr (3/4 cups) of toffee pieces (you can also use fudge if you’re struggling to find toffee)
+- 100 gr of toffee pieces (you can also use fudge if you’re struggling to find toffee)

 Method:

-- In a bowl, beat together the butter and sugars, then add the egg and vanilla extract and mix again.
+- In a bowl, mix together the butter, brown and granulated sugar.
+Then, add it the egg and vanilla extract and mix again.

-- Add in the flour, salt, cinnamon and baking soda and mix again until completely combined.
+- Finally fold in the flour, cinnamon powder and baking soda and mix until just combined.